WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Road below Spiller/Helmet Ridge, June 22, 2009.

-Shooting Star Columbine lacks the huge, showy sepals that fan out behind Aquilegia coerulea (Colorado Columbine) petals and it does not usually grow in the dense showy clusters of numerous plants and stems that characterize Colorado Columbine, but Shooting Star Columbine is still a strikingly beautiful flower.
+Shooting Star Columbine lacks the huge, showy sepals that fan out behind Aquilegia coerulea (Colorado Columbine) petals and it does not usually grow in the dense showy clusters of numerous plants and flowering stems that characterize Colorado Columbine, but Shooting Star Columbine is still a strikingly beautiful plant and flower.
 It is quite common in open woods where it can go unnoticed in the dense greenery around it, but on rock ledges and other open areas, it is obvious and very picturesque.
 Flowers appear early in the spring at lower elevations and can be found throughout the mountain growing season.

 Edward Greene described this plant in 1899 from a specimen collected in 1898 by Baker, Earle, and Tracy in "Slide Rock Canyon, near Mancos, Colorado".
 (Quotation from A Utah Flora.)